clamytoe/rps/README.md

 ![rps15](img/rps15.jpg)

 I coded this to work on a Linux system, so your mileage may vary.
-I set it up to fail on any other platform, but if you get it to work on say a Mac, let me know what your `platform.system()` shows up as and I will add it.
+Mac support was verified by Erik O'Shaughnessy, thanks Erik!
+I set it up to fail on any other platform though, but if you get it to work on say a Windows machine, let me know what your `platform.system()` shows up as and I will add it.

 Once I had the initial text version working how I liked, I thought that it would be a good exercise to try and display the "rolls" in play.
 Inspired by pybites' [Using Pillow to Create Nice Banners For Your Site](https://pybit.es/pillow-banner-image.html)